The LSAT Is Ending Remote Testing, But Not for Students Who Have Exceptional Need

 Reduce variability in testing conditions

 From a security standpoint, the move makes sense.
-From an accessibility standpoint, it raises real concerns.
+However, from an accessibility standpoint, it raises real concerns.

 The Reality: Testing Centers Are Not Equally Accessible